-National Indigenous History Month – The Gatherings
+National Indigenous History Month – John Borrows

 We asked John Borrows, professor and the Canada Research Chair in Indigenous Law, a few questions about what Indigenous History Month means to him.
 We’re also including a short excerpt from his book, Law’s Indigenous Ethics.